hsrasheed/projects/setup/SETUP-linux.md

 Then within Cursor, select View >> Terminal, to see a Terminal window within Cursor.
 Type `pwd` to see the current directory, and check you are in the 'agents' directory.
 For me it is `/Users/ed/projects/agents` and it should be something similar for you.

+One thing to watch for: if you've used Anaconda before, make sure that your Anaconda environment is deactivated before you run uv sync
+`conda deactivate`

+And if you still have any problems with python versions, it's possible that you will need this too:
+`conda config --set auto_activate_base false`

 And now simply run:
 `uv sync`